Welcome to the

 Thomas Johnson Lensegrav.

-Pick up or order your copy of the new book of the history of Fertile “These Our Roots – Volume 2.”
+Pick up your copy of the new book of the history of Fertile “These Our Roots – Volume 2.”
 This book has over 450 pages of photos, family histories and histories of area businesses and organizations.
 The book also includes 20 pages of photos from the 125th Celebration.

 Books can also be ordered and shipped directly to you.
 The cost of shipping is an additional $8 and must be paid at the time of ordering.
 Please click on the link below for an order form.